Cognitics/cdb-productivity-api/README.md

-# cdbmesh
+# CDB Productivity API

-This is the open-source version of Cognitics' libraries with emerging support for the OGC CDB, including mesh generation of CDB content.
+This is the open-source version of the CDB Productivity API, with support for the OGC CDB, including mesh generation of CDB content.

+# CDB Productivity Suite User Manual

+# Introduction

+The CDB Productivity Suite combines several tools for the generation, validation, and visualization of CDB content.
+This manual describes each of these tools and presents example use cases to demonstrate the capabilities included.

+More details for each tool can be found in the cognitics\docs directory.

+# Components

+*   **Data Injection (cdb-inject):** populates imagery and elevation from source data.
+*   **Mesh Conversion (mesh2cdb):** Generates CDB content from OBJ meshes.
+*   **Smart LOD Generator (cdb-lod):** creates lower level of detail imagery and elevation tiles for existing data.
+*   **Validation (cdbinfo):** provides information on missing geotypical and geospecific models and textures.
+*   **Attribute Translator:** converts feature attribution between different data dictionaries.

+#Core Development Libraries
 |Library|Description                              |
 |-------|-----------------------------------------|
 |cad|Cognitics Attribute Dictionary|